Zoho Mail vs Google WorkSpace Email…

 Let The Email Battle Begin

 So rankings and reasons aside, let me give my opinion on how Zoho fairs against the top provider of email hosting in Google.
-I use Google’s G Suite for my business email so I have experience with it.
+I use Google’s Workspace for my business email so I have experience with it.
 While I haven’t used Zoho Mail on a regular daily basis for an extended time, I’ve gone through the setup process and fiddled with it enough to give an informed opinion.

 1. Email Setup